domRiddle/ASF/Commands.md

 ### Steam group chat

 Very similar to above, but this time on group chat of given Steam group.
-Keep in mind that this option requires either `SteamMasterClanID` properly set, or you inviting your bot to chat manually.
-This can also be used for "talking to yourself" and doesn't require dedicated bot account.
+Keep in mind that this option requires properly set `SteamMasterClanID` property, in which case bot will listen for commands also on group's chat (and join it if needed).
+This can also be used for "talking to yourself" since it doesn't require a dedicated bot account.

 ---